4M-Labs/LLM-Recipes/README.md

 ## 🙏 Acknowledgments

 - Research papers and publications that inspired these patterns
-- Community contributors and feedback
-- Open source projects that made this possible
+- Open source projects and contributors
+- Community feedback and suggestions

-## 📬 Contact
+## 📬 Contact & Support

 - GitHub Issues: For bug reports and feature requests
 - Discussions: For questions and community interaction
+- [Documentation](docs/): For detailed guides and references

 ---